 I offen wondered how I can programmatically read items from mailboxes stored within Microsoft Exchange Server.
 Some time ago I used Outlook with some macros that accessed the information I needed.
 But what if Outlook does not run?
 Or what if the computer crashed – who would logon and start Outlook?
 Sure you can find workarounds for every problem.
 But this never seemed to be a ‘cool’ solution to me.
 In the past few weeks – after I got my Exchange 2010 MCITP – I started to have a look at EWS – Exchange Web Services (available since Microsoft Exchange Server 2007).
 This one seemed to be pretty simple and also a stable solution to all my needs.
 Here is how I do it all now with vbscript…

 There is not much you’ll need to connect to Exchange, just a http connection to your Client Access Server, a user with credentials and access to the mailbox you want to read, a soap xml request and some lines of code that will parse the response for you.

-Now it is time to decide what we want to do, or better: we need to create the request telling EWS what to do.
+First we need to decide what we want to do, or better: we need to create the request telling EWS what to do.
 In this example I want to know about every calendar item in a certain time span.
 But you can do much more:

 - create, move, copy, delete, update, find calendar, email, folder, … items